dbmi-bgm/magma/docs/meta-workflow.rst

 meta-workflow
 =============

-A meta-workflow is a json object that describes a workflow general structure.
+A meta-workflow is a json object that describes the general structure of a multi-step workflow.
+Stores general information for the multi-step workflow, as well as specific information for the workflows that are steps of the meta-workflow (step-workflows).

 Structure
 +++++++++